 To fly a hot air balloon in Cappadocia, a pilot needs two separate licenses.
 They have had at least 15 months and 200 hours of training, at which point they are then they hired for mentoring.
-Pilots are required to renew their license every 2 years and undergo medical checks every 5 years.
+Pilots are also required to renew their license every 2 years and undergo medical checks every 5 years.

 The Turkish Government has also set regulations as to how many balloons are allowed to be in the sky at one time, they require GPS to be in each balloon, and even require pilots to speak a certain level of English.
 Companies are also required to test their balloons and log their results regularly.